pascomnet/documentation/mobydick/content_en/02user/02user.md

 Additionally you can handle internal calls differently to external calls as well as calls which should reach your Team Agents.
 Therefore, there is the according **Waiting** and **Ringing** parameters per Telephone for **intern, extern** and per **Agent**.

-Currently the Followme concept can only be set by the Administrator.
-In future versions, this should be also possible to do by the users
+Currently the Followme concept can only be set by your system Administrator.
+However, in future versions it will be possible for individual users to configure the FollowMe setup that suits their work flow.